 Project Scope

-- Preparing test panels
+- Prepared test panels

-- Scrutinizing 17th century artists’ styles
+- Studied 17th century artists’ styles

-- Applying finished pigments onto wooden boards
+- Applied finished pigments onto wooden boards

-The cupola (80% to scale) will be part of the permanent core installation at the Museum of the History of Polish Jews (POLIN), on the site of the Warsaw ghetto.
+The cupola (80% to scale) will be part of the permanent core installation at the Museum of the History of Polish Jews (POLIN), located on the site of the Warsaw ghetto.
 According to Handshouse Studio, this project took “nearly 10 years of work: 8 years of research and 2 years of workshops, over 300 people, more than 400 pieces of the roof structure made out of 200 logs of wood, 29 sections forming the roof, 13 forming the lantern, 67 paintings of mythical animals, 1000 of flowers, bunches of grapes and buds”.

 Learn more about the project.
-Watch the documentary film, “Raise the Roof” on Amazon Prime.
+Watch the documentary film, Raise the Roof on Amazon Prime.

 My Challenge in the Work Behind This Project

 In order to replicate the artists’ skills from centuries ago, I first needed to set aside my own artistic style.
 Methodically, I applied the same paint strokes daily, so the images would match the historical archives.
-This was how the intricate murals of the Gwozdziec synagogue could retain its symbolic legacy.
+This was how the intricate murals of the Gwozdziec synagogue could retain their symbolic legacy.

 Leave a Reply